dmachard/extensiveautomation-server/README.md

         cd extensiveautomation
         python extensiveautomation --start

    REST API is running on port tcp/8081.

+   By the way, don't forget to authorize the following tcp ports if you have a firewall running on your server:
+    - tcp/8081
+    - tcp/8082
+    - tcp/8083

    The following users are available by default:
     - admin
     - tester